Erudika/para-search-elasticsearch-v5/README.md

 synchronous indexing, the burden falls on the client application to try the indexing request again.
 The Elasticsearch BulkProcessor, however, offers a useful feature to automatically retry indexing requests with exponential backoff between retries.
-If the index request fails with a `EsRejectedExecutionException`, the request will be retried up to `para.es.bulk-processor.max-num-retries` times.
+If the index request fails with a `EsRejectedExecutionException`, the request will be retried up to `para.es.bulk.max_num_retries` times.
 Even if your use case demands a high degree of confidence with respect to data consistency between your DAO and Search, it's still recommended to use asynchronous indexing with retries enabled.
+If you'd prefer to use asynchronous indexing but have the BulkProcessor flushed upon every invocation of index/unindex/indexAll/unindexAll, simply enabled `para.es.bulk.flush_immediately`.
+When this option is enabled, the BulkProcessor's flush method will be called immediately after adding the documents in the request.
+This option is also useful for writing unit tests where you want ensure the documents flush promptly.

 ### Indexing modes